MobileFirstLLC/shortcuts-for-chrome/docs/privacy.md

 ### 3rd Party Libraries

 App may use third party libraries for purposes of implementing specific features needed by the app to function as intended.
-These include analytics which help to understand user behavior and to provide better experiences for users in the future.
-Analytics data, if collected, is anonymized and aggregated.
-It does not identify individual users or personal data.
+This privacy policy does not cover 3rd party libraries.

-Note that 3rd party libraries many include their own privacy policies.
-These policies may be different from this one.
-However, the developer will very carefully vet each 3rd party library to ensure high integrity of the provider, and does not integrate questionable solutions.
+This application does NOT include tracking/analytics about user behavior.

 ### Acknowledgement

 By using the app the user accepts this policy.

-Last modified: October 10, 2020
+Last modified: January 29, 2021.